Last updated on May 7th, 2024 at 12:20 pm

 Children often make their okaasan a breakfast of eggs and give her small gifts, including red carnations or roses to symbolize the reverence they have for her.

-Since the 1950s, it’s a common practice for Japanese children to draw pictures of their mom during a school activity and enter them into an art contest.
+Since the 1950s, it’s a common Japanese custom for children to draw pictures of their mom during a school activity and enter them into an art contest.
+Mother’s Day is now one of the more widely known newer Japanese holidays (along with Valentine’s Day and Christmas).

 Mother’s Day in Australia